aarpon/hrm_docs/docs/prerequisites.rst

 .. note::

-    Due to a bug in OMERO up to version ``5.0.3`` the client tries to store and read its session files in a subfolder of the HOME directory of the user running the OMERO client - in our case the same one that is running Apache.
+    Due to an issue in OMERO up to version ``5.0.4`` the client tries to store and read its session files in a subfolder of the HOME directory of the user running the OMERO client - in our case the same one that is running Apache.
     This will fail on most standard installations due to the default directory